Lecture Notes in Cosmology: Production of scalar perturbations during inflation

 \hrulefill

 \begin{ex} Obtain the perturbed Klein-Gordon equation.
 Start from:

 and then put $\nu = 0$.
 Show that:

-where we have already used the conformal time and $\Psi = -\Phi$.
-Compare this equation with the corresponding one found by Mukhanov and co-authors in \cite{Mukhanov:1990me}.
+where we have used the result $\Psi = -\Phi$.
+Compare this equation with the corresponding one found in \cite{Mukhanov:1990me}.
 It is also useful to consider that found in \cite{Weinberg:2008zzc} and recover the above one by transforming from the cosmic time to the conformal one. \end{ex}

 \hrulefill